eccentricexit/simple-wallet/README.md

 This is a serverless dapp wallet built to study the integration angular and truffle for deployment on swarm.
 It Allows addresses that **the owner of the contract gave permission** to withdraw and deposit funds from it.
+See [Screenshots](#screenshots) section below to understand quickly what this app does.

 ![](https://raw.githubusercontent.com/mtsalenc/SimpleWallet/master/screenshots/technologies.png)